sanjaykmruk/gcp-intro-to-cloudrun/README.md

 Run command to get the project id :
 `gcloud config get-value project`

-## Command to Deploying the inmage to Cloud Run
+## Command for Deploying the image to Cloud Run
 `gcloud run deploy --image gcr.io/{Replace-with-Project-Id}/py-hello-world --platform managed`

 Note: If not already selected the you might get an CLI alert to select an region & others as: